waynesutton/better-todo/README.md

 ## Tips & Tricks

+1. **Authentication**: Sign in once and your data stays private and synced across all devices
-1. **Multi-line todos**: Use Enter to write detailed notes within a single todo item
+2. **Multi-line todos**: Use Enter to write detailed notes within a single todo item
-2. **Multiple notes**: Add unlimited notes per date with custom titles for different topics
+3. **Multiple notes**: Add unlimited notes per date with custom titles for different topics
-3. **Quick navigation**: Click dates in sidebar to jump between days, use Cmd/Ctrl+K to search
+4. **Quick navigation**: Click dates in sidebar to jump between days, use Cmd/Ctrl+K to search
-4. **Custom labels**: Add meaningful names to dates like "Team Meeting" or "Project Launch"
+5. **Custom labels**: Add meaningful names to dates like "Team Meeting" or "Project Launch"
-5. **Bulk actions**: Use Archive All/Delete All buttons at the bottom to manage multiple todos
+6. **Bulk actions**: Use Archive All/Delete All buttons at the bottom to manage multiple todos
-6. **Line numbers**: Notes display line numbers like a code editor (they won't copy with text)
+7. **Line numbers**: Notes display line numbers like a code editor (they won't copy with text)
-7. **Bulk move**: Use the date menu (three dots) to copy all todos to another date
+8. **Bulk move**: Use the date menu (three dots) to copy all todos to another date
-8. **Compact sidebar**: Click panel icon to collapse sidebar for more workspace
+9. **Compact sidebar**: Click panel icon to collapse sidebar for more workspace
-9. **Archive dates**: Hide completed days to keep sidebar clean while preserving data
+10. **Archive dates**: Hide completed days to keep sidebar clean while preserving data
-10. **Mobile**: Sidebar auto-hides on mobile - tap the panel icon to show/hide, use + button to add todos
+11. **Mobile**: Sidebar auto-hides on mobile - tap the panel icon to show/hide, use + button to add todos
+12. **Theme switching**: Login/user icons automatically adapt to your current theme (dark/light)

 ## Contributing